Fired (1934 film)

 Fired (Swedish: Uppsagd) is a 1934 Swedish drama film directed by Ivar Johansson and starring Sture Lagerwall, Anne-Marie Brunius and Mathias Taube.
 It was shot at the Råsunda Studios in Stockholm.
 The film's sets were designed by the art director Arne Åkermark.
+In a meta-commentary, Kraft takes a short job as an extra at the Råsunda Studios, taking direction by Johansson.

 Synopsis

 An office clerk loses his job when his company acquires a new machine that can do his work much faster than he can.